Dick Dull: After Maryland

-Bias' death and the controversy it created affected Dull.
+Bias's death and the controversy it created affected Dull.
 The Baltimore Sun called Dull "one of the rising stars" in his profession at the time of the incident.
 Dull later said, "I survived it.
 No one can ever bring Len Bias back, and that I regret.
 He was a wonderful young man."
 In 1987, the University of Texas at El Paso offered Dull a job as its athletic director, but he eventually declined the offer.
 In the decade following Bias' death, Dull worked in real estate, consulting, and lived off of his savings.
 In two years during that period, he earned less than $7,500, which was less than required to file an income tax return.
 He said, "I could not get a job interview (in athletics) for 10 years."

 In 1996, he was a candidate for athletic director at Radford University.
 That year, he was hired as the athletic director at the University of Nebraska at Kearney, a Division II school.
 In 1999 while the athletic director at Moravian College, he was hired by California State University, Northridge, his first Division I athletic director job since Maryland.
 The hiring was controversial, and some members of the university's advisory board demanded it be reviewed and overturned.
 In 2001, Northridge dropped its football program on Dull's recommendation to the Board of Trustees.
 He stepped down in 2005.

 Dull eventually retired, but returned to his work as the athletic director of Belmont Abbey College in June 2007.
 In 2008, he established an athletic hall of fame at the school.
 In August 2009, Dull resigned from Belmont Abbey with a statement that he had been hired for a transition to a full-time athletic director and that the transition period had elapsed.

+Death

+Dull died on January 6, 2026, at the age of 80.